Madhya Pradesh and Chhattisgarh

 Central Indian Wildlife and Culture

-This tour begins and ends in Delhi with an Anglo soft landing at Tikli Bottom before flying down to Bhopal for two nights at Jehan Numa Retreat, a magical hotel run by Zafar of the lovely Rashid family.
+This two week wildlife and culture tour begins and ends in Delhi with an Anglo soft landing at Tikli Bottom before flying down to Bhopal for two nights at Jehan Numa Retreat, a magical hotel run by Zafar of the lovely Rashid family.
 Bhopal is home to two spectacular anthropology museums, and we can arrange a tour of the superb tribal museum with its wonderful curator Shampa Shah.
 The tour also includes trips out to the Buddhist stupa at Sanchi and the glorious cave paintings at Bhimbetka.
-From here to the Rashid family's country pad, the very special Reni Pani for six safari-type activities including the rare treat of canoeing and walking in the jungle.
+From here to the Rashid family's country pad, the very special Reni Pani for four nights and six safari-type activities including the rare treat of canoeing and walking in the jungle.
 A long drive to Kanha brings you back onto our home territory for three nights at Shergarh Tented Camp.
 We’d recommend an absolute minimum of four nights at Bhoramdeo Jungle Retreat at the end before a final night at Colonel’s Retreat in Delhi with a late flight home on the final day.

 This tour costs approximately £3800 per person.